MeepleLM: A Virtual Playtester Simulating Diverse Subjective Experiences: Methodology

 Since the reasoning chain $\mathcal{Z}$ is latent in raw reviews, we utilize a distillation approach to recover this logic.
 We employed Qwen3-235B as a Teacher Model to reconstruct $\mathcal{Z}$ from high-quality review-rule pairs.
 The prompt (Appendix~\ref{app:cot_prompt}) enforces a three-step cognitive flow: (1) \textbf{Step 1: Mechanics (``The What'').} \textit{``What specific content does the review explicitly mention?''} Isolate objective rule components from $\mathcal{R}$ explicitly mentioned in the review to ensure grounding.
 (2) \textbf{Step 2: Dynamics (``The How'').} \textit{``What Interaction or System Dynamic occurred during play?''} Infer the runtime system behaviors or interactions triggered by the mechanics identified in Step 1.
 (3) \textbf{Step 3: Aesthetics (``The Feel'').} \textit{``What was the final Aesthetic Experience or emotional feeling?''} Synthesize the subjective emotional outcome, modulated by the preferences of Persona $\mathcal{P}$.

 \paragraph{Verifier-Guided Filtration Loop.} We employ GPT-5.1 to judge the \textit{entailment} between synthesized reasoning and ground-truth ratings.
 Guided by Appendix~\ref{app:prompt_verifier}, the verifier removes chains with sentiment contradictions or hallucinations, triggering automatic regeneration to ensure logical consistency.
 A sample alignment of rules, personas, and critiques appears in Appendix~\ref{app:data_example}.
+To further validate the reliability of this automated pipeline, we conducted a post-hoc human audit in which 3 experienced players verified 200 MDA chains spanning 10 familiar games; all 200 chains passed under the same criteria used by GPT-5.1 (details in Appendix~\ref{app:human_audit}).